Adaptive Fine-tuning based Transfer Learning for the Identification of MGMT Promoter Methylation Status: Results

 \section{Results}

-For each network category the 11 available image modalities and derivatives were separately trained and then combined into ensembles to produce a set of 7 overall models.
-As mentioned in Section \ref{sec:network}, the first three models are the DSC, DTI, and Structural models.
-The remaining four are combinations of the first three: DSC and DTI (DSC+DTI), DSC and Structural (DSC+Struct), DTI and Structural (DTI+Struct), and the three together (DSC+DTI+Struct).
+We compare ensemble models for three different network categories.
+The main comparisons are between models using the same inputs, only considering cross modality comparisons for the top models for each network category.
 Tables \ref{tab:spottune}, \ref{tab:random}, and \ref{tab:transfer} give the results for the SpotTune, random weight initialization, and transferred weight initialization respectively.
+Included in the tables are the AUC of ROC curves and the Average Precision of precision-recall curves (AP), with the AP given to show how well the models classify the positive, i.e. methylated, samples.
+Additionally the sensitivity and specificity are included to better show any imbalance in how the models classify the positive and negative samples.

-The highest overall performance is given by the DSC+DTI SpotTune model with an ACC of $0.6316$, an AUC of $0.6604$, a SEN of $0.6667$, and a SPE of $0.6061$.
-These results outperform the corresponding DSC+DTI model using the ResNet50 with randomly initialized weights, which had an ACC of $0.5088$, an AUC of $0.5707$, a SEN of $0.3333$, and a SPE $0.6364$.
-The same DSC+DTI model using transferred weights with a ResNet50 showed a slightly better performance than the randomly initialized version with an ACC of $0.5439$, an AUC of $0.5808$, a SEN of $0.5417$, and a SPE of $0.5455$.
-ROC Curves of the DSC+DTI and DSC+DTI+Struct models for each of the network categories can be found in Figures \ref{fig:roc_dsc_dti}, and \ref{fig:roc_all}.
+With the exception of the model using the structural modalities on their own, the SpotTune network outperforms the randomly initialized network for similar inputs.
+The highest overall performance is given by the DSC+DTI SpotTune model with a ROC AUC of $0.6604$, and an AP of $0.6179$.
+These results outperform the corresponding DSC+DTI model using the ResNet50 with randomly initialized weights, which had a ROC AUC of $0.5707$ and an AP of $0.5334$.
+The same DSC+DTI model using transferred weights with a ResNet50 showed a slightly better performance when only looking at the ROC AUC of $0.5808$, but the picture changes when also considering the AP of $0.4992$, showing the the non-adaptive transfer learning is not sufficient on its own.
+ROC Curves of the DSC+DTI models for each of the network categories can be found in Figure \ref{fig:roc_dsc_dti}, and curves for the overall best models for the three categories is found in Figure \ref{fig:roc_overall}.
+Additionally the precision-recall curves are given for the same ensembles in Figures \ref{fig:pr_dsc_dti} and \ref{fig:pr_overall}.

-In addition to the improved overall performance of the SpotTune models, there is a noteworthy observation with regards to the sensitivity and specificity.
-The SpotTune models have a better balance and higher sensitivity than the randomly initialized models.
-The sensitivity for the randomly initialized model tends to be low, with a $SEN/SPE$ ratio as low as $0.5$.
-Applying traditional transfer learning as shown in Table \ref{tab:transfer} improves this balance over the randomly initialized weights.
-The addition of the SpotTune network further improves sensitivity and specificity.
+In addition to the improved overall performance of the SpotTune models for similar inputs, there is a noteworthy observation with regards to the sensitivity and specificity.
+The SpotTune models have a better balance and higher sensitivity than the randomly initialized models in all of the ensembles.
+The sensitivity for the randomly initialized model tends to be low, with a $SEN/SPE$ ratio as low as $0.5$, with a maximum sensitivity between the models of $0.4583$, compared to the maximum in the SpotTune models of $0.7500$.
+Applying traditional transfer learning as shown in Table \ref{tab:transfer} improves the sensitivity/specificity balance over the randomly initialized weights and the addition of the SpotTune network further improves it.